 3rd voice: The Lasinggero (The Romantic and Visionary Drunkards)

-For me, the way in which the poems were written (i.e. the voices and forms, and the speaker's relationship to rhythm and cadence, and punctuation and syntax) shows what the book is really about.
+For me, the way in which the poems were written (the voices and forms, and the speaker's relationship to rhythm and cadence, and punctuation and syntax) shows what the book is really about, more than what others says it is about.

-Antiemetic for Homesickness attempts to paint portraits of the culture and the community I've loved, and I hope the readers will remember them too.
+Li Young-Lee once said that poetry is like 'a score for the human voice'.
+Antiemetic for Homesickness attempts to paint human voices, portraits of the community that I've loved and honoured, and I hope the readers will remember them too.